Solar panels for your home

 If so, you're in good company — well over a million U.S. homes are now solar powered.
 We hope this article helps you navigate this exciting home (and wallet... and planet) improvement.

 Are solar panels a good financial decision?

-It depends on where you're located and your particular situation...but probably!
+It depends on where you're located and your particular situation; but most probably, the answer is yes!
 Here are a few questions to consider.

 Is my electricity fairly expensive?